 Additional Biology faculty supporting ecological studies include Prof. Robert Baldridge (entomology, parasitology), Dr. Mark Taylor (phycology), and Prof. Fred Gehlbach (behavioral and conservation ecology of birds, reptiles and amphibians).

-Much of the research noted above is or has been funded by agencies including National Science Foundation, U.S. Fish and Wildlife Service, U.S. Environmental Protection Agency, U.S. Geological Survey, National Institutes of Health, Nature Conservancy, Army Corps of Engineers, Texas Commission on Environmental Quality, Texas Parks and Wildlife Department, etc.
+Much of the research noted above is or has been funded by agencies including National Science Foundation, U.S. Fish and Wildlife Service, U.S. Environmental Protection Agency, U.S. Geological Survey, National Institutes of Health, Nature Conservancy, Army Corps of Engineers, Texas Commission on Environmental Quality, Texas Parks and Wildlife Department, U.S. Forest Service, etc.

 Molecular and Health Emphases